History of the automobile: Postwar era

 Captive imports and badge engineering increased in the US and the UK as amalgamated groups such as the British Motor Corporation consolidated the market.
 BMC's space-saving and trend-setting transverse engine, front-wheel-drive, independent suspension and monocoque bodied Mini, which first appeared in 1959, was marketed under the Austin and Morris names, until Mini became a marque in its own right in 1969.
-Competition increased, with Studebaker, a pioneering automaker, shutting down, and the trend for consolidation reached Italy where niche makers like Maserati, Ferrari, and Lancia were acquired by larger companies.
-By the end of the decade, the number of automobile marques had been greatly reduced.
+Competition increased, with Studebaker, a pioneering automaker, shutting down.
+The trend for consolidation reached Italy, where niche makers like Maserati, Ferrari, and Lancia were acquired by larger companies.
+By the decade's end, the number of automobile marques had been greatly reduced.

 Technology developments included the widespread use of independent suspensions, wider application of fuel injection, and an increasing focus on safety in automotive design.
 Innovations during the 1960s included NSU's Wankel engine, the gas turbine, and the turbocharger.
 Of these, only the last endured, pioneered by General Motors, and adopted by BMW and Saab, later seeing mass-market use during the 1980s by Chrysler.
-Mazda continued developing its Wankel engine, in spite of problems in longevity, emissions, and fuel economy.
-Other Wankel licensees, including Mercedes-Benz and GM, never put their designs into production because of engineering and manufacturing problems, as well as the lessons from the 1973 oil crisis.
+Mazda continued developing its Wankel engine despite problems in longevity, emissions, and fuel economy.
+Other Wankel licensees, including Mercedes-Benz and GM, never produced their designs because of engineering and manufacturing problems and the need for greater fuel economy after the 1973 oil crisis.

-The 1970s were turbulent years for automakers and buyers with major events reshaping the industry such as the 1973 oil crisis, stricter automobile emissions control and safety requirements, increasing exports by the Japanese and European automakers, as well as growth in inflation and the stagnant economic conditions in many nations.
+The 1970s were turbulent years for automakers and buyers, with prominent events reshaping the industry, such as the 1973 oil crisis, stricter automobile emissions control and safety requirements, increasing exports by the Japanese and European automakers, as well as growth in inflation and the stagnant economic conditions in many nations.
 Smaller-sized cars grew in popularity.
 During the Malaise era, the US saw the establishment of the subcompact segment with the introduction of the AMC Gremlin, followed by the Chevrolet Vega and Ford Pinto.
 The station wagon (estate, break, kombi, universal) body design was popular, as well as increasing sales of noncommercial all-wheel drive off-road vehicles.

-Toward the end of the 20th century, the US Big Three (GM, Ford, and Chrysler) partially lost their leading position, Japan became for a while the world's leader of car production and cars began to be mass manufactured in new Asian, East European, and other countries.
+Toward the end of the 20th century, the US Big Three (GM, Ford, and Chrysler) partially lost their leading position.
+Japan became a leader in car production for a time, and cars began to be mass manufactured in new Asian, East European, and other countries.